nelishahapuni/swift-masterlist/README.md

 Concepts related to the core swift language principles.

-## Structs Classes Actors
+## Structs

-### Structs
-- value type, thread safe
+- value type, mutating keyword
+- can extend, not inherit
-- copy-on-write - copy will be made only if contents are modified, otherwise ref
+- Copy on write: copy only if contents are modified, otherwise ref
 - properties of instance aren't mutable (can't be modified)
-- alloc on Stack
+- static method dispatch
+- has default (memberwise) initializer - if no private properties
+- init in extension calls default init (acts like convenience)
+- mock inheritence = protocol + ext + default implem of protocol methods

+Alloc on Stack:
+- Thread Safe: each thread has its own stack
+- memory req calc at compile time
+- faster alloc/dealloc: only move stack pointer (single instruction)

-### Classes
+## Classes
 - reference type
-- init/deinit, ARC
+- can .deinit()
-- supports inheritance
+- inheritance
 - properties of instance are mutable (can be modified)
-- alloc on Heap

-### Both
-- conform to protocols
+- dynamic method dispatch
-- encapsulation & Abstraction
+- required & convenient init
+- use === to compare if ref/obj/address identitical

+Alloc on Heap:
+- Thead Unsafe: global mem space needed, not exclusive to any thread
+- mem size calc at run-time (mem leaks)
+- lifetime can't be predicted
+- slower alloc/dealloc: entire heap is recalc

+Use cases:
+- Obj-C interoperability
+- need shared mutable state (ex: App Delegate)
+- control identity/address
+- inheritene needed (alt. use Protocol Orient-Prog w/structs)

-### Actor
+## Actor
 (Swift 5.5)
-- reference type, thread safe
+- reference type, no inheritence
-- prevents data races, since all mutations will be performed serially, one after the other
+- Thread Safe: no data races, all mutations are performed serially
-- no subclassing
+- best for mult-threaded envr

+Ref Types: Class, Actors, Closures

 ## Optional
 - safe way of dealing with/potential nil (Swift is SAFE lang)